pbersiczuehlke/azure-petstore/workshop/02_azure_setup/README.md

 9. Click 'Tags' and add a tag with Name 'team' and Value '\<your team name\>'
 10. Create it

-## Creating the Container Registry
+## Creating the Azure Container Registry
 We will use the Azure Portal to create the Azure Container Registry (ACR).
 1. Navigate to the Portal, type 'Container Registries' into the search bar.
 2. Click '+ Create'